-If you are selected for an audition you will be contacted with a date and asked to select a time for your audition.
-You will be asked to offer three contrasting items, of which we will ask to hear two arias not exceeding 10 minutes in total.
-At audition the panel may choose to hear all, or part, of the repertoire at their discretion.
-Your choice of repertoire and presentation will play an important part in the adjudicator’s assessment.
+Applicants are asked to offer three contrasting items, of which the panel will listen to two arias not exceeding 10 minutes in total.
+Your choice of repertoire and presentation will play an important part in the panel’s assessment.

 Residential facilities and a staff of exceptional caliber and international experience ensure that singers achieve their maximum potential during the opera studios and receive intensive coaching on the season’s chosen repertoire.